 To estimate your flight costs:

 ______ cost per person x ______ number of travelers = ______ estimated cost of flights

 The cost of accommodations mostly vary based on the type of property – budget to luxury.
 (In our many trips to Hawaii, we’ve paid as little as $150 per night to as much as $525 or more.)
-Through the first six months of 2012, the statewide average hotel rate was $201 per night.
-You can find hotels that are fairly nice and clean for less than the average.
+For 2013, the statewide Hawaii hotel rate was $227 per night.
+[We’ll update this number when 2014 data is released sometime in 2015.]
+You can find hotels and condos that are fairly nice and clean for less than the average — especially if you are willing to book a room or condo without an ocean view.
+(See our article for advice on saving money on Hawaii accommodations.)
 You can also spend quite a bit more if you’re aiming for a luxury Hawaii vacation.

 To estimate your cost for lodging using the statewide average follow this formula:

 $257.45 (avg cost/night) x ______ number of nights x ______number of rooms you need = _______ estimated cost of accommodations

 (Of course you can spend more or less than $257.45 per night, but that gives you a starting point to estimate the cost to stay in Hawaii.)

 You will most likely want a rental car for Hawaii sightseeing adventures.
 If you are staying on Lanai or in Waikiki, you might not need a rental car, but for all other Hawaii destinations, I highly recommend getting a rental car.
 (See more about where we advise renting a car in Hawaii.)